gabrielrezzonico/python_package/README.md

-# Minimal package/module sample
+# Minimal python package development example

-Minimal python module/package sample project.
+Minimal package development example project.
 Only defines a class with dummy functionality and some demo tests.
-Minimal project structure.
+Minimal package project structure.
+Best practices for package development in python.

 ## TODO